Bringing Digital Hospitality to Life

 In practice, digital hospitality comes down to three things:

-1. They can find you immediately.
-Your listings are accurate, your search presence is clear, your website loads quickly and works on a phone and tablet.
+1. Guests can find a brand easily.
+Online listings are accurate, search presence is clear, website loads quickly, and it works on a phone and tablet.

-2. They want to order from you.
-Your photos are inviting and real, menus are clear, details are trustworthy, their questions are answered, and the overall impression reflects quality.
+2. Guests want to order.
+Photos are inviting and real, menus are clear, details are trustworthy, questions are answered, and the overall impression reflects the brand’s quality.

-3. The experience is effortless to complete.
-Ordering is simple, updates are timely, and loyalty rewards or reviews are acknowledged.
+3. The experience is effortless.
+Ordering is simple, updates are timely, and loyalty rewards are acknowledged.

-This matters because guests now expect the same ease from restaurants that they experience with every other digital brand in their lives.
-If companies like Amazon, Venmo, and Spotify can make things feel instant and seamless, guests will wonder why ordering dinner should be any harder.
+Guests now expect the same ease from restaurants that they experience with every other digital brand in their lives.
+Because companies like Amazon, Venmo, and Spotify make the online experience feel instant and seamless, guests will wonder why ordering dinner is any harder.
 Restaurants that deliver digital hospitality build relationships, trust, and long-term loyal guests.

 How Digital Touchpoints Shape Guest Perceptions

-Every click and confirmation is a chance to either deepen or weaken your relationship with a guest.
-A smooth ordering flow feels effortless, almost like the restaurant anticipated your needs.
-A thoughtful, timely response to a review signals that you care.
-A loyalty program that remembers a guest’s preferences makes them feel valued.
+Every click and confirmation is a chance to deepen a relationship with guests.
+A smooth ordering flow feels effortless, giving the impression that the restaurant anticipated the guests’ needs.
+A thoughtful, timely response to a review signals care.
+Loyalty programs that remember a guest’s preferences make them feel valued.

-In a world where so much hospitality is digital-first, these moments are your dining room.
+In a world where hospitality is increasingly digital-first, these moments are the modern dining room.

 The Business Impact of Digital Hospitality on Restaurants

-Done right, digital hospitality is a growth driver.
-Restaurants that excel here see:
+Done right, digital hospitality is an excellent growth driver.

 • Higher revenues from increased digital sales.
-Digital orders aren’t just more frequent, they’re more valuable.
-According to a study conducted by Revenue Management Solutions in 20242, digital checks are on average 25 - 30% larger than in-person orders.
-Top-performing brands now drive up to 70% of transactions digitally, compared to an industry average of just 20%.
-That means shifting more guests to digital directly raises sales.
+According to a study conducted by Revenue Management Solutions, digital checks are on average 25 - 30% larger than in-person orders.
+Top-performing brands now drive up to 70% of transactions digitally, compared to an industry average of 20%.

 • Stronger guest loyalty and higher lifetime value.
-Digital channels aren’t just convenient, they build habits.
-70% of Gen Z adults and Millennials now order takeout more often than before the pandemic, showing how digital-first dining has become routine3.
-According to Paytronix’s Loyalty Trend Report 20244, loyalty programs deepen that connection: nearly half of members (47%) engage several times a month, and one in three (32%) use them weekly.
-Digital features like order review and tracking turn that frequency into long-term loyalty.
+Among Gen Z adults and Millennials, 70% now order takeout more often than before the pandemic.
+According to Paytronix’s Loyalty Trend Report 2024, loyalty programs deepen that connection: nearly half of members (47%) engage them several times a month, and one in three (32%) use them weekly.

-• Better reviews, driving both traffic and brand equity.
-In the digital age, reviews are not just feedback, they’re a competitive lever.
-According to BrightLocal’s 2025 Local Consumer Review Survey5, 64% of customers expect at least a 4-star rating before they consider using a business and more than half want to read detailed positive experiences before making a decision.
+• Better reviews drive both traffic and brand equity.
+In the digital age, reviews are more than feedback, they’re a competitive lever.
+According to BrightLocal’s 2025 Local Consumer Review Survey, 64% of customers expect at least a 4-star rating before they consider using a business and more than half want to read detailed positive experiences before making a decision.
 Strong reviews are critical and a driver of traffic and brand trust.

 • Greater resilience in an industry where digital dining continues to expand.
-Nearly 75% of all restaurant traffic now happens off-premises, according to the National Restaurant Association’s 2025 Off-Premises Restaurant Trends report6.
-With takeout, delivery, and drive-thru now making up three out of four orders, restaurants that treat digital as core are the ones best positioned to adapt and thrive as guest habits keep shifting.
-Restaurants that make digital core to their operations are best positioned to adapt and thrive.
+Nearly 75% of all restaurant traffic now happens off-premises, according to the National Restaurant Association’s 2025 Off-Premises Restaurant Trends report.
+With takeout, delivery, and drive-thru now making up three out of four orders, restaurants that make digital core to their operations are best positioned to adapt and thrive.

 Digital hospitality is the difference between treating online orders as transactions and treating them as relationships.
 The former fills seats, the latter builds brands.